News & Trending

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

-Estimating your expected expenses when you retire is the first step you should take if you’re nearing retirement.
-You certainly don’t want to throw any money away, but there may be some costs you’re forgetting about.
+Estimating your expected expenses is the first step you should take if you’re nearing retirement.

-Sure, you’ll want to add spending for travel or hobbies if those are things you want to pursue when you retire, but what about everyday expenses?
-There are plenty of those you could be skipping over when trying to estimate your retirement expenses.
+Sure, you’ll want to add spending for travel or hobbies, but there are plenty of everyday expenses you could be skipping over when trying to estimate your retirement budget.

-So, before you start to calculate how much money you need for retirement, here are some expenses you can’t afford to forget.
+So, before you start to calculate how much money you need for a stress-free retirement, here are some expenses you can’t afford to forget.

 Housing